emiketic/emiketic.github.io/_posts/2018-04-02-sendbird-for-building-react-native-messaging-apps.markdown

 SendBird provides you with different types of channel:

-  * **Open channel**: anyone may join and participate in the chat.
+  * **Open channel**: Anyone may join and participate in the chat.
-  * **Group channel**: the user can join the chat only through an invitation. it could be a private channel among multiple users or between tow users.
-Also, You can send files and custom Data using files transfers.
+  * **Group channel**: The user can join the chat only through an invitation.
+It could be a private channel among multiple users or between two users.
+Also, You can send files and custom data using files transfers.

-In our app we will use group channel.
+In our app we will use a group channel.

 ``` javascript